Let Down (Radiohead song): Recording

 Radiohead recorded "Let Down" at 3 am in the ballroom of St Catherine's Court in Bath, Somerset, with the producer Nigel Godrich.
 It was influenced by Phil Spector.
 It contains multilayered arpeggiated guitars and electric piano.
 Jonny Greenwood plays his guitar part in a different time signature to the other instruments, creating a phasing effect inspired by the American composer Steve Reich.

-The singer, Thom Yorke, originally recorded vocals for two additional verses, but neither felt right for the song.
+Thom Yorke originally recorded vocals for two additional verses, but neither felt right for the song.
 Instead, the band combined both vocals to create the final verse, with the overlapping "you know where you are with..." and "one day I am gonna grow wings" verses.
 Yorke and Greenwood felt the song was too long, and wanted to fade it out during the instrumental bridge, but were persuaded against it by Godrich and the other band members.
 Greenwood added an arpeggio generated with a ZX Spectrum computer.

 Lyrics

 Yorke said the lyrics were about a fear of being trapped, and "about that feeling that you get when you're in transit but you're not in control of it—you just go past thousands of places and thousands of people and you're completely removed from it".
 Of the line "Don't get sentimental / It always ends up drivel", Yorke said: "Sentimentality is being emotional for the sake of it.
 We're bombarded with sentiment, people emoting.
 That's the Let Down.
 Feeling every emotion is fake.
 Or rather every emotion is on the same plane whether it's a car advert or a pop song."
 Yorke felt that scepticism of emotion was characteristic of Generation X and that it had informed OK Computer.
-The guitarist Ed O'Brien described it as the "emotional heart" of OK Computer.
+The guitarist Ed O'Brien described "Let Down" as the "emotional heart" of OK Computer.